Inside the Chris Matthews Exit: MSNBC Boss Went to D.C. to Plead With Him to Quit

 “After my conversation with MSNBC, I decided tonight will be my last Hardball,” Matthews said during his last broadcast.
 “So let me tell you why.
 The younger generations are ready to take the reins.
 We see them in politics, the media, and fighting for their causes.
 They’re improving the workplace.”
 He offered a brief apology for having previously offered “compliments on a woman’s appearance some men, including me, might have once incorrectly thought were OK.”

-Despite framing his exit as a passing of the torch to a younger generation, Matthews’ ouster has been publicly decried by some of his now-ex-colleagues.
+Despite framing his exit as a passing of the torch to a younger generation, Matthews’ ouster has been publicly decried by some of his now-ex-colleagues representing the old guard of cable news.
 The crew of MSNBC’s Morning Joe tearfully mourned his exit, with co-host Mika Brzezinski musing about “so-called cancel culture” and whether there could have been a “better way” to deal with Matthews’ recent controversies.
 Senior contributor Mike Barnicle, meanwhile, groused that his friend’s departure “opens the door” to “disturbing” possibilities.
 He asserted that the Hardball host’s exit was simply the result of “toxic outrage.”

 Matthews’ ouster has also thrown yet another wrench into ongoing uncertainty about MSNBC’s lineup, which has been in flux since the network moved daytime host Ali Velshi to a weekend role.
 Insiders said the network had been expected to announce a new permanent schedule imminently, but Matthews’ sudden departure may delay those changes.